FG-Unofficial-Developers-Guild/FG-PFRPG-Enhanced-Items/README.md

 # Features
 This extension modifies the item sheet to add some additional features:

-* Add GM-only field for tracking notes not visible to players.
+* Add GM-only field added to all items for tracking notes not visible to players.
+* Charges fields added for Wands and Staffs.
-* Wand / staff charges field
+* Slot field added for Wondrous Items.
-* Slot field for wondrous items
+* Source field added to all items for tracking an item's sourcebook.
-* Source field for tracking which book the information is from
+* Activation field for tracking what action is needed for use.
+Visible for Weapons, Armor, Shields, Staffs, and Wondrous Items.
 * Weapon/Shield/Armor detection functions are now 'fuzzy' so "Armor" / "Armors" / "Armor and Defense" / etc will all detect as armor.

 All of the type specific fields only display with the appropriate item type, the same as would originally happen with "Weapon" or "Armor" in the Type field.